RavensbourneWebMedia/Digital_Advertising/sessions/04/README.md

 ![](https://github.com/RavensbourneWebMedia/Digital_Advertising/blob/master/Think_Small.jpg)

-As there was a tube strike last week, I thought that I would quickly go over the deliverables for the course so that we all know what is expected for formative **next week** and summative at the end of term.
+As there were low numbers last week, I thought that I would quickly go over the deliverables for the course so that we all know what is expected for formative **next week**.
+We can individually catch up about summative deliverables if you would like to cover this section.

 All deliverables for this course can be found on the [Digital Advertising Campaign](https://github.com/RavensbourneWebMedia/Digital_Advertising/tree/master/projects/union-hack) page.